-Discovering your curly hair type is an essential step in figuring out the best routine for your locks.
+Curly hair types are extensive, so discovering what type yours is, is an essential step in figuring out the best routine for your locks.
 Caring for your tresses begins with identifying your type of curly hair, and what it needs.
 Our expert guide walks you through each type, so you’re armed with the knowledge to make the most of your curls.

 Table of Contents:

 - How to Identify Your Curly Hair Type

 - How Many Curl Types Can You Have?

 - Curly Hair Types & Porosity

 - The Benefits of Knowing Your Curly Hair Type

 What Are The 3 Different Types of Curly Hair?